alex-macra/accesa-design-system/README.md

 ### Status: we're doing stuff and things

 ### Happy to announce that
-  * Right now, we have finished with the early stages of the starter project set-up.
-  * The core SASS files contain both a base stylesheet set-up and a reset to ensure compatibility across as many devices and browsers as possible.
-  * Good progress with the core SCSS structure of the project.
-We use BEM(Block Element Modifier), and for the common classes that will be used in current / future components also provided a {prefix} for an easy install / update.
-  * Great progress with optimizing the use of SCSS to get a good output of CSS.
-We have a long list of useful shortcuts that allow for easy write / modify CSS, providing a great way to scale up (we use mixins in every place possible).
+  * We have implemented a SASS-based UI starter pack.
+  * A list of base and custom features that can extend existing CSS utilities or that can be used as building blocks for new components.
+  * Added a minimal build, watch & lint tool both for SCSS and CSS.
+  * We have improved the CSS output, increased performance (*still in progress*).
-  * We have implemented a grid and several UI components.
-Right now it's responsive and scalable.
+  * Also implemented a grid and several UI components. (loader, tooltip, etc).
-  * Print stylesheet was started.
+  * (*still in progress*) Added a small styleguide / demo for components and UI features.

 ### Improvements to come
   * Provide easy integration with Javascript frameworks or components.
-  * More functions, mixins to improve and optimize writing / editing / larger scaling of CSS.
+  * Optimize writing / editing / larger scaling of CSS.
-  * Ensure responsiveness among new components.
-  * Form customizing across browser and devices / also keep a default version.
+  * Provide an easy way to insert / remove components / features.
   * Create a {minimal classes} version.
 Right now, when using BEM, we use longer names, to be as easy as possible to understand how the SCSS classes and mixins / variables / functions are working.
-  * Improve / add more examples or know-hows / corner cases (for example, we have a utils.scss file that right now contains a lot of options for centering an HTML element, including either both horizontal and vertically.
-Both by knowing it's size, or without know it's height).
+  * Improve / add more examples or know-hows / corner cases
-  * Improve current grid (at first, by finishing with the gutter).

 ### Going forward
-  * Implement experimental grid systems, such as masonry layout or CSS4 grid layout.
+  * Implement experimental components or features (grid systems, such as masonry layout or CSS4 grid layout).
-  * Extend the list of mixins, functions or in general CSS shortcuts.
   * Custom font support.
-  * Continue / add / improve corner cases (responsive tables, fixed footer, etc).
-  * Add more CSS components (modal, custom dropdowns, accordions, etc).
   * Start with the HTML / JS / CSS documentation.
   * Create an HTML element flowchart.
-  * Add a flat option for the designed components.
+  * Add a material option for the flat design components.
-  * Font-awesome integration.
-  * Need to find a way to improve more the current CSS output (alternative to global selectors, make sure we output just the elements that are on the document.

-### Must have
-  * Sort declarations alphabetically, in both SCSS files and the CSS output.
-  * Use an existing order system or standardize and follow a new selector order system.
-  * Try to use declarations just once.
-  * Get assistance through tools.

 ### Installing